xplosionmind/quitsocialmedia.club/pages/Solutions.md

 ---
-title: Solution
+title: Solutions
-permalink: /solution
+permalink: /solutions
 ref: sol
 toc: true
 layout: page
-redirect_from: ["/sol", "/solutions"]
+redirect_from: ["/sol", "/solution"]
+description: "Being “social” without “Social Media” seems impossible.
+Nevertheless, it's a whole new life, full of surprises, excitement and authenticity, but, above all, <strong>freeedom</strong>.
+There are a few solutions which make life without Social Media connected and interactive anyway."
 ---
-Being “social” without “Social Media” seems impossible.
-Nevertheless, it's a whole new life, full of surprises, excitement and authenticity, but, above all, **freeedom**.
-There are a few solutions which make life without Social Media connected and interactive anyway.

 ## Briefly

-In short: after quitting social media, you won't become a misanthrope who lives in the woods and who is isolated from the rest of the world.
-You have awesome yet simple tools which replace in some way the tasks Social media.
+In short: after quitting Social Media, you won't become a misanthrope who lives in the woods and who is isolated from the rest of the world.
+Quitting Social Media does not mean abandoning the web for good; on the contrary, it means exploiting its real <u>independent and open values</u> in different ways.
+You may not believe it, there exist **a lot** of awesome yet simple tools which replace in some way the tasks Social media.

-The concept is this: to stay up to date, you can subscribe to any website's [RSS feed](#rss-feed), even to social media pages and profiles, YouTube channels… anything.
-To publish content, instead, the best way is to [**create your own website**](#website), or consider [healthier alternatives](#alternatives).
+The concept is this: to stay up to date, you can subscribe to any website's [RSS feed](#rss-feed), even to Social Media pages and profiles, YouTube channels… anything.
+To publish content, instead, the best way is to [**create your own website**](#website), start a newsletter, or consider [healthier Social Media platforms](#alternatives).

 <br>
 <br>